sonata-project/SonataAdminBundle/docs/reference/security.rst

 ACL and FriendsOfSymfony/UserBundle
 -----------------------------------

-If you want an easy way to handle users, please use:
+If you want a straightforward way to handle users, please use:

 - `FOSUserBundle <https://github.com/FriendsOfSymfony/FOSUserBundle>`_: handles
   users and groups stored in RDBMS or MongoDB